sparkfun/SparkFun_Qwiic_Magnetometer-MMC5983MA/README.md

 [*SparkFun Qwiic Magnetometer-MMC5983MA (19921)*](https://www.sparkfun.com/products/19921)

-The MMC5983MA is a highly sensitive triple axis magnetometer by MEMSIC.
-It is capable of sensing down to 0.4mG enabling a heading accuracy of ±0.5°.
+The SparkFun Qwiic Micro MMC5983MA Magnetometer takes the highly sensitive triple-axis magnetometer by MEMSIC.
+We've attached the magetometer IC onto an incredibly small Qwiic board form factor that we like to call, Qwiic Micro!
+The MMC5983MA is capable of sensing down to 0.4mG enabling a heading accuracy of ±0.5°.
 Output rates of 1000Hz, ±8G FSR, and 18-bit resolution make the MMC5983MA a phenomenal magnetic sensor for electronic compass applications.

 Saturation is a problem for all mag sensors.
-The MMC5983MA has special built-in degaussing circuitry to clear any residual magnetization.
+The MMC5983MA has built-in degaussing circuitry to clear any residual magnetization.

 We've got a feature complete Arduino library supporting I<sup>2</sup>C and SPI.
-Just search **SparkFun MMA5983MA** in the library manager and get measuring within minutes.
+Just search "SparkFun MMA5983MA" in the library manager and get measuring within minutes.

 Repository Contents
 -------------------